videoprocessing/videoprocessing.github.io/Papers/_posts/2022-08-14-temporally_coherent_person_matting_trained_on_fake-motion_dataset.md

 features:
   - "A novel U-Net-based deep-neural-network method with LSTM blocks and an attention module on skip connections"
   - "More than 20.000 video-clips in the developed fake-motion dataset"
-  - "Comparation with 8 different matting methods"
+  - "Comparison with 8 different matting methods"
   - "Sufficient improvement of the output’s temporal stability by utilizing a motion-estimation-based method"
 ---